-A new vocational skills training centre in Whitehill & Bordon is now open , taking 26 students this autumn.
+A brand new vocational skills training centre in Whitehill & Bordon is now open, taking 26 students last autumn.

 The new building, which will be named the ‘Future Skills Centre’, will offer a variety of vocational training to students aged 16 and over.

 The Future Skills Centre is located in the former Louisburg Barracks, one mile north of the new town centre.
 It will have a core curriculum focused on construction and skills for the built environment, reflecting the skills needed in the area – as identified by the Construction Industry Training Board, and following consultation with developers and contractors involved in the regeneration project.

 To find out more please visit the Future Skills Centre website: